Virtual Vermont Masthead

 Altitude: 570 feet ASL

-Brookline was created from the southern half of Athens and a small part of Putney western side.
+Brookline was created from the southern half of Athens and a small part of the western side of Putney.
 Subsequently a little piece of Newfane that lay east of West River was added.

 The name comes from Grassy Brook, which rises over the line in Athens at Lily Pond and flows in an almost straight line through Brookline from north to south.
 The first settlers described the area where the brook rises as having been a grassy meadow when they first saw it, hence the name Grassy Brook.
 Throughout its course through Brookline, it lies in the bottom of a deep valley, where the mountains on either side rise as much as 1,000 feet above the valley floor.